Sonia Peres: Meeting her husband

 Sonia Gelman studied at the Ben Shemen youth village where she lived, and where she met Shimon Persky, later Shimon Peres.
 Peres joined the Gar'in that was founded by Kibbutz Alumot, and Sonia stayed in the village to complete her matriculation studies.
 Although their relationship continued after graduating, mainly through correspondence, during World War II the two separated, with Shimon remaining on the kibbutz, and Sonia enlisting to the British Army.

-Nurse
+British Army

 Sonia served as a practical nurse, in a field hospital in the Western Desert during the North African campaign.
 Her job was to assist the professional staff in everything needed to treat the wounded.
-Peres said that one day when the head nurse called her a "damn native," she slapped her in the face, and was subsequently expelled from the hospital, and was sent to a heavy vehicle driving course at the Mina camp near the pyramids.
+She later served as an army truck driver.
+According to Peres, she was expelled from the hospital after slapping the head nurse in the face for calling her a "damn native" and was subsequently sent to a heavy vehicle driving course at the Mina camp near the pyramids.